 I haven’t had power in my house for two days.
 The electricity’s out all over town, so the few places that have heat (and free wifi) are packed.
 Cafes have become refugee camps, with people fighting over sparse power outlets and warming themselves by the heating vents.
 The windstorms knocked trees down all over the city so roads are blocked off and the stoplights are out.

 But the electricity being out is nothing compared to how afraid I was the night of the storm.
 I heard tree branches slam against my house, lawn furniture tossed around my backyard.
 There were loud, mysterious crashes and all I could do was wonder what was being broken.
-The wind made endless screeching sounds through the sliding glass door in my bedroom.
+The wind made endless screeching sounds through the linear rail sliding glass door in my bedroom.
 The lights flickered again and again, then eventually went out.

 I don’t mean to sound melodramatic.
 The winds got up to hurricane speeds, but this wasn’t an actual hurricane.
 I’ve just never experienced anything like that night before.
 The worst part was the feeling of being powerless, unable to stop the winds or bring the lights back on in my house.
 I’ve been through a couple earthquakes in California, but they haven’t done damage anything like the winds the other night.

 Being powerless these past few days has made me think a lot about what I have control over in my life, and what I don’t.
 Sometimes I don’t feel like I have any control over what happens to me.
 I make decisions and hope for the best.
 But plans fall through, relationships end, and situations don’t work out no matter what I do.